gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 In traditional JavaScript, there was no syntax for inheritance.
 [You could emulate it with call method and prototype field.](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Inheritance)

 However, after ES2015, things have been changed.
-JavaScript supports class and objects can inherit objects with the special keyword: `extends`.
+JavaScript supports classes.
+And objects can inherit objects with the special keyword: `extends`.

 [Code lang="javascript"]
 class Rabbit { }